MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/local-development.md

 ## Create a container in the emulator

-In a local instance of Azure Cosmos DB, you can use the [Azure Cosmos DB emulator](/azure/cosmos-db/local-emulator), which allows you to develop your application without creating or using a cloud-based resource.
+In a local container created with Azure Cosmos DB, you can use the [Azure Cosmos DB emulator](/azure/cosmos-db/local-emulator), which allows you to develop your application without creating or using a cloud-based resource.

 1. Start your local Azure Cosmos DB emulator, if it isn't already running.
 1. Select **New Container**.